Kong/docs.konghq.com/app/docs/0.5.x/configuration.md

 ### **nginx**

 The NGINX configuration (or `nginx.conf`) that will be used for this instance.
-The placeholders will be computed and this property will be written as a file by Kong at `<nginx_working_dir>/nginx.conf` during startup.

 **Warning:** Modifying the NGINX configuration can lead to unexpected results, edit the configuration only if you are confident about doing so.